 This protocol treats the iliopsoas through NeuroMuscular Therapy (NMT).
 This routine should be proceeded by pelvic balancing and release of the superficial abdominal muscles.
 Abdominal pelvic balancing and other approaches are discussed in the self-care and therapist notes.

-NOTE: This protocol is for mindful review by an experienced therapist and is not intended to be used for learning without hands-on training from a professional instructor.
+NOTE: This protocol is for mindful review by an experienced therapist.
+It is not intended to be used for learning without the hands-on training of a professional instructor.
 One should not attempt this without the necessary expertise to understand contraindications.
 It is important to use proper technique so that the treatment is safe and effective.

 Tony Preston has a practice in Atlanta, Georgia where he sees clients.
 He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.

 *This site is undergoing major changes.
 We are reformatting and expanding the posts to make it easier to read.
 The result will also be more accessible and will include more patterns with better self-care.
 In the meanwhile, there may be inconsistency in formatting, content presentation, and readability.
 Until we get older posts updated, please excuse our mess.